Professor Sarah Colvin

 - Colvin, S. and Pisoiu, D. (2020) ‘When Being Bad is Good?
 Bringing Neutralization Theory to Subcultural Narratives of Right-Wing Violence’.
 Studies in Conflict & Terrorism 43, 493-508.

-- Colvin, S. and Woodford, C. (2014) eds, The Feminine in German Culture.
-German Life and Letters Special Issue.
+- Colvin, S., ed. with Charlotte Woodford (2014) The Feminine in German Culture, ed. with Charlotte Woodford.
+German Life and Letters Special Issue, October 2014

-- Colvin, S. and Watanabe-O'Kelly, H. (2009) eds, Women and Death: Warlike Women in the German Literary and Cultural Imagination since 1500, Rochester, NY: Camden House.
+- Women and Death: Warlike Women in the German Literary and Cultural Imagination, ed. with Helen Watanabe-O’Kelly.
+Rochester, NY: Camden House 2009